-Feta is a Grecian cheese, heavily salted and mildly aged.
+Feta is a Greek cheese, heavily salted and mildly aged.
 It is traditionally made with goat or sheep milk, but it can be made with cow milk with the addition of lipase powder.
-If you want to make this recipe with one gallon of cow milk, stir 1/4 teaspoon lipase powder diluted in 1/4 cup of water into the milk before beginning the instructions.
+Stir ¼ teaspoon lipase powder diluted in ¼ cup of water into the milk before heating.

-- Add the rennet, pouring through your cheese spoon to disperse, and stirring to combine.
+Add the rennet, pouring through a cheese spoon to disperse, and stirring to combine.
 Cover and allow the milk to set for 1 hour, maintaining 86°F throughout.

-- Cut the solidified hunk of drained curd into 1-inch slices, then into cubes.
-Salt these cubes evenly with 4 to 5 tablespoons salt.
+Cut the solidified hunk of drained curd into 1-inch slices, then into cubes.
+Salt these cubes evenly with 4-5 tablespoons salt.
 Place them into a covered bowl and into the refrigerator to age for 4 to 5 days.

 Once the cheese has ripened, prepare brine for storage.
 Combine salt, calcium chloride, and water, stirring until the salt is completely dissolved.

 Cover the cubed cheese with the brine and place, covered, into the refrigerator.
 The feta is now ready to eat right out of the brine and will keep in this manner for up to 30 days.